 As mentioned earlier, any way that you can move your body is great to combat stress.
 It’s even better when you’re in a group exercise class, as you feel motivated and inclusive within your tribe.

-Aerobic activities such as running can give you runners high, and even Spinning can give your “Spinner’s High”!
-Intense activities such as HIIT, Boxing, Body Pump and Spinning absorb all your attention from stress, so you can “beat it out”.
+Aerobic activities such as running can give you runners high, and even Indoor Cycling can give your “Indoor Cycling’s High”!
+Intense activities such as HIIT, Boxing, Body Pump and Indoor Cycling absorb all your attention from stress, so you can “beat it out”.
 There are also low-impact activities like Yoga & Pilates.
 They are great ways to clear your mind and focus on breathing and stretching.
 Stretching is just as beneficial for your body as any form of exercise.